sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

 > WARNING: The permission of your SSH / Git configuration must be set to be readable by the user in the `gitserver` container.
 For example, run `chmod -v -R 600 ~/path/to/.ssh` in the folder on the host machine.

-#### Git HTTP(S) authentication
+### Git HTTP(S) authentication

 The easiest way to specify HTTP(S) authentication for repositories is to include the username and password in the clone URL itself, such as `https://user:password@example.com/my/repo`.
 These credentials won't be displayed to non-admin users.

-Otherwise, follow the steps above for mounting SSH configuration to mount a host directory containing the desired `.netrc` file to `/home/sourcegraph/` in the `gitserver` container.
+Otherwise, follow the previous steps for mounting SSH configuration to mount a host directory containing the desired `.netrc` file to `/home/sourcegraph/` in the `gitserver` container.

 ### Expose debug port